markusressel/raspyrfm-client/README.rst

 Contributing
 ============

-Github is for social coding: if you want to write code, I encourage contributions through pull requests from forks of this repository.
-Create Github tickets for bugs and new features and comment on the ones that you are interested in.
+GitHub is for social coding: if you want to write code, I encourage contributions through pull requests from forks of this repository.
+Create GitHub tickets for bugs and new features and comment on the ones that you are interested in.

 License
 =======